google/clspv/docs/OpenCLCOnVulkan.md

 Signed integer types are mapped down onto their unsigned equivalents in SPIR-V as produced from OpenCL C.

+#### Packed Structs

+Packed structs are not normally mapped to Vulkan shaders.
+If the `-rewrite-packed-structs` option is passed, packed structs will be transformed to another struct that holds one member which is an array of chars of the same size of the original packed struct, so that we preserve the struct size and layout on compilation.
+eg: <{ int, char }> -> <{ [5 x char] }>.

 ### OpenCL C Built-In Functions